elliotec/greenery/file.txt

-You will be held hostage by a radical group.
+Your society will be sought by people of taste and refinement.